Tandem mass spectrometry: Tandem in time

 By doing tandem mass spectrometry in time, the separation is accomplished with ions trapped in the same place, with multiple separation steps taking place over time.
-A quadrupole ion trap or Fourier transform ion cyclotron resonance (FTICR) instrument can be used for such an analysis.
+A quadrupole ion trap or Fourier transform ion cyclotron resonance instrument can be used for such an analysis.
 Trapping instruments can perform multiple steps of analysis, which is sometimes referred to as MSn (MS to the n).
 Often the number of steps, n, is not indicated, but occasionally the value is specified; for example MS3 indicates three stages of separation.
 Tandem in time MS instruments do not use the modes described next, but typically collect all of the information from a precursor ion scan and a parent ion scan of the entire spectrum.
 Each instrumental configuration utilizes a unique mode of mass identification.

 Tandem in space MS/MS modes

 When tandem MS is performed with an in space design, the instrument must operate in one of a variety of modes.
 There are a number of different tandem MS/MS experimental setups and each mode has its own applications and provides different information.
 Tandem MS in space uses the coupling of two instrument components which measure the same mass spectrum range but with a controlled fractionation between them in space, while tandem MS in time involves the use of an ion trap.

 There are four main scan experiments possible using MS/MS: precursor ion scan, product ion scan, neutral loss scan, and selected reaction monitoring.

 For a precursor ion scan, the product ion is selected in the second mass analyzer, and the precursor masses are scanned in the first mass analyzer.
 Note that precursor ion is synonymous with parent ion and product ion with daughter ion; however the use of these anthropomorphic terms is discouraged.

 In a product ion scan, a precursor ion is selected in the first stage, allowed to fragment and then all resultant masses are scanned in the second mass analyzer and detected in the detector that is positioned after the second mass analyzer.
 This experiment is commonly performed to identify transitions used for quantification by tandem MS.

 In a neutral loss scan, the first mass analyzer scans all the masses.
 The second mass analyzer also scans, but at a set offset from the first mass analyzer.
 This offset corresponds to a neutral loss that is commonly observed for the class of compounds.
 In a constant-neutral-loss scan, all precursors that undergo the loss of a specified common neutral are monitored.
 To obtain this information, both mass analyzers are scanned simultaneously, but with a mass offset that correlates with the mass of the specified neutral.
 Similar to the precursor-ion scan, this technique is also useful in the selective identification of closely related class of compounds in a mixture.

 In selected reaction monitoring, both mass analyzers are set to a selected mass.
 This mode is analogous to selected ion monitoring for MS experiments.
 A selective analysis mode, which can increase sensitivity.